kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

 For proper timeseries analysis, without imputation, we'll need to ensure theres no major periods of time with unexplained missing data.

 <br>

-- If you're focused specifically on eregy type, you will be limited to data from the year
+- If you're focused specifically on energy type, you will be limited to data from the year

 - If the gaps in aggregate measures (total generation, demand) are missing for a short period of time, you can reliably impute such data